awesome-pro/neon-website/content/docs/guides/sqlalchemy-migrations.md

 [SQLAlchemy](https://www.sqlalchemy.org/) is a popular SQL toolkit and Object-Relational Mapping (ORM) library for Python.
 SQLAlchemy provides a powerful way to interact with databases and manage database schema changes using [Alembic](https://alembic.sqlalchemy.org/), a lightweight database migration tool.

-This guide demonstrates how to use SQLAlchemy/Alembic to manage schema migrations for a Neon Postgres database.
+This guide demonstrates how to use SQLAlchemy/Alembic to manage schema migrations for a Neon LangChaindatabase.
 We create a simple API using the [FastAPI](https://fastapi.tiangolo.com/) web framework and define database models using SQLAlchemy.
 We then generate and run migrations to manage schema changes over time.

 ## Prerequisites

 To follow along with this guide, you will need:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use Postgres database named `neondb`.
+Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.
 - [Python](https://www.python.org/) installed on your local machine.
 We recommend using a newer version of Python, 3.8 or higher.

 ## Setting up your Neon database